Department of Computing

 4. Engage in life-long learning, graduate studies, research, or professional development to enhance their professional and technical expertise.

-The Program Learning Outcomes (PLOs) broadly describe the knowledge, skills and behaviors the students acquire in their program of study that are intended to foster the achievement of Program Educational Objectives (PEOs).
-By the time of graduation, the program enables students to:
+The Graduate Attributes (GAs) broadly describe the skills, knowledge, and behaviors the students acquire in their program of study.
+Approved GAs state that the program enables students to:

 1. Academic Education: Completion of an accredited program of study designed to prepare graduates as computing professionals.